The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 Celebs in Dalkey

 The good thing about Ireland is that celebs like coming here because we leave them alone.
-Matt Damon got stuck in Dalkey for months during Covid and made the local supermarket go viral when he was spotted carrying their definitely not Gucci plastic bag.
-Tom Hanks stayed at Bono's warehouse, sorry castle, when he came to give a talk at the Dalkey Book Festival (if googling emporiums doesn't give you any results for nice parts of an unknown city, try googling Book Festivals, another good give away).
-Or Lobster Festival, yes Dalkey has one.
+Matt Damon got stuck in Dalkey for months during Covid and made the local supermarket go viral when he was spotted carrying his swimming gear in their branded bag.
+Tom Hanks stays at Bono's place when he came to give a talk at the Dalkey Book Festival.
+You know a place is nice when they have books festivals.
+And lobster festivals.

 Dalkey Island

+Dalkey Island is 300 metres off the coast of Dalkey, just up Coliemore Road.
 This is the kind of thing that I love in Dublin.
-You're in a major European capital city, but looking out at an island that could be in the most remote part of the Scottish Highlands.
+You're in a major European capital city, but looking out at an island that could be in the most remote part of the Ireland.

 Dillon's Park